Calendar Application Redesign

 Lessons Learned

-• Properly utilizing Figma components can vastly improve consistency throughout a mockup and save time when making adjustments.
+• Using Figma components keeps a mockup consistent and save time when making adjustments.

-• The importance of defining any time, development, and budget constraints at the beginning of a project.
+• The importance of defining time, development, and budget constraints at the start of a project.

 • A competitive analysis can be a strong way to discover new features worth implementing and provide potential design inspiration.